Migz93/wantarr/README.md

   help        Help about any command

 Flags:
-  -h, --help              help for missing
-  -m, --max-search int    Exit when this many items have been searched.
+  -h, --help              help for specific command -m, --max-search int    Exit when this many items have been searched.
   -q, --queue-size int    Exit when queue size reached.
   -r, --refresh-cache     Refresh the locally stored cache.